OpenTechSchool/python-flask/core/setup.md

 # pip

 Python comes with a lot of built-in functionality in the form of modules.
 For example, we used the `turtle` module in the Introduction to Programming course.
 However, Python doesn't come with everything you might need.
-You can extend Python by adding new modules, which coem bundled up in `libraries`.
+You can extend Python by adding new modules, which come bundled up in `packages`.

-The `pip` command uses the [Python Packages Index](https://pypi.python.org/pypi) to install new Python libraries.
-This makes it super-easy to install Flask and other libraries that you might want to use in future, for example [Twitter](https://pypi.python.org/pypi/twitter/1.9.1) (to access the Twitter API to request data about Twitter) or [bashplotlib](https://pypi.python.org/pypi/bashplotlib/0.4.4) (to plot data on a graph in your terminal.)
+The `pip` command uses the [Python Packages Index](https://pypi.python.org/pypi) to install new Python packages.
+This makes it super-easy to install Flask and other packages that you might want to use in future, for example [Twitter](https://pypi.python.org/pypi/twitter/1.9.1) (to access the Twitter API to request data about Twitter) or [bashplotlib](https://pypi.python.org/pypi/bashplotlib/0.4.4) (to plot data on a graph in your terminal.)

 ## Windows